nabil11111/AlgoRhythm_Civigo/apps/civigo-citizen/README.md

 1) Add env: `NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY` (and optionally `SUPABASE_SERVICE_ROLE_KEY` for server).
 2) Install and run: `npm i` then `npm run dev`.

+Booking flow (RPC-first):

+- Server Action `createAppointmentFromSlot` calls DB RPC `book_appointment_slot` for atomic capacity enforcement.
+- If the RPC is unavailable, enable fallback via `CITIZEN_BOOKING_FALLBACK_ENABLED=true` to use a guarded insert with active/capacity checks.
+- On success, `revalidatePath('/app/appointments')` and redirect to `/app/appointments/[id]`.

+Search guidance:

+- For multi-column search, use PostgREST `or` with `ilike` (e.g., `or(code.ilike.%q%,name.ilike.%q%)`).
+- Avoid chaining multiple `ilike` calls which would AND the conditions.